The 7 Equity Documents You Should Always Have on File

 Company by-laws

-Recently, some companies have started including provisions in their by-laws that materially affect your rights as a stockholder.
-Such provisions include restrictions on your ability to sell your shares and hoops you'd have to jump through to do so.
-For this reason, it's good to request the by-laws from the company or at least get written confirmation that there are no provisions that materially impact your rights as a shareholder.
+Recently, some companies have started including provisions in their by-laws that can impact your rights as a stockholder.
+Such provisions include restrictions on your ability to sell your shares and rules you’ll need to abide by to do so.
+For this reason, it's good to request the by-laws from the company.
+In the absence of this, you can ask for written confirmation that there are no provisions that materially impact your rights as a shareholder.

 Separation letter

 If you leave the company, you will be provided a separation letter, often called a “Letter of Termination”.
-Don't worry, it's technically called termination even if you resign.
 It's important to read this carefully and keep it on file.
-If you have options, the separation letter will inform you how many options you have vested, the exercise price, and how long you have to exercise those options (for ISOs, it is 90 days from your last official day of employment.
+If you have options, the separation letter will inform you how many options you have vested, the exercise price, and how long you have to exercise those options.
+This is crucial information to give you a comprehensive view of your equity and option ownership.
+Exercising your options before they expire is important to make sure you don’t lose out on equity you have earned during your employment.

 Screenshot 2024-02-20 at 2.39.43 PM